Sign up for practicals

 During the competition, one robot will be placed at it's base inside the arena during the preliminary rounds and two robots will enter the arena during the finals.
 The robots will have 5 minutes to collect as many resources as they can.

-Four teams with the most points will compete in the semifinals.
-Two teams will them compete in the finals for extra marks and prices.
+Two teams with the most points will compete in the finals for the 1st and the 2nd place.

 In the finals, if more than one robot collects all the resources within the allowed time, the robot that does so fastest will be the winner.